ampl/gsl/doc/statistics.rst

          absdev  = (1/N) \sum |x_i - mean|

-   This function is useful if you have already computed the mean of *data* (and want to avoid recomputing it), or wish to calculate the absolute deviation relative to another value (such as zero, or the median).
+   This function is useful if you have already computed the mean of :data:`data` (and want to avoid recomputing it), or wish to calculate the absolute deviation relative to another value (such as zero, or the median).